 The FEC’s “One-Third Rule” and Federal PAC Fundraising

-Credit unions and leagues (as corporations) may purchase gifts, entertainment, items or treats or any item offered at a teller window or other location in the credit union for a contribution for use in fundraising for MCULLAF (Federal PAC but must comply with the Federal Election Commission’s “one-third rule.”
+Credit unions and leagues (as corporations) may purchase gifts, entertainment, items or treats or any item offered at a teller window or other location in the credit union for a contribution for use in fundraising for MCULLAF (Federal PAC) but must comply with the Federal Election Commission’s “one-third rule.”
 The one-third rule requires that the value of PAC prizes or entertainment may not exceed, in the aggregate, one-third of the amount of contributions received as a result of the item or entertainment.

 The credit union or league may pay the total cost for sit down food, beverages, and facility rental without regard to the one-third rule.